semanticarts/gistBFO/README.md

 Contributing
 ---

-As of February 2025, gistBFO is in active development.
+gistBFO is in active development.
 We hope to refine the mappings over time in accordance with the methodological considerations above.
 We invite feedback and suggestions in the form of GitHub issues.

 <br>